rebing/graphql-laravel/README.md

 > - No limitations on the number of queries/mutations
 >   Currently there's no way to limit this.

-Support for batching can be disabled by setting the config `batching` to `false`.
+Support for batching can be disabled by setting the config `batching.enable` to `false`.

 ### Scalar types